Her Man (song): Music video

 The music video was directed by Gerry Wenner and premiered in August 1996.
 The house that the video was shot at was the house they rented in Nashville.

 The video starts out with Gary Allan sleeping in a sofa.
 Inside his home, which is messy.
 Then, the sunlight wakes him up, and he sits up and adjusts his hat.
 He looks at the trashy room, and he takes a container off of a picture of a woman in a picture frame.
 Then he gets up and looks at the messy room again.
 Then, he goes over and turns the TV off.
 He goes to the kitchen by taking pictures of him with the woman off a fridge.
 Then, he throws a bowl full of pretzels away in the trashcan.
 While a man (Jake Kelly) plays guitar on the sofa.
 Then Gary Allan throws the rest of the messy stuff in the trashcan.
 Then, a dog stands on the sofa watching Gary and Jake carry out a pinball machine outside.
 Then, Gary gives Jake the trash bag, and closes the door.
 Gary goes through the photos of a woman and him, and putting each of them into a pile after going through one at a time.
 Then, we see Gary putting on a pair of yellow rubber gloves, and then, we see him pulling the cord to a lawnmower and gets ready to mow.
 Then inside we see Gary taking out the trash, sweeping the floor, and playing his guitar, and then, he hears the woman knocking on the door.
 Then he goes over to a candle and lights it up and goes over to the door and hugs her.

-Chart positions
+Charts

 "Her Man" debuted at number 67 on the U.S. Billboard Hot Country Singles & Tracks for the week of August 24, 1996.